 Find the right washing machine parts with Repair Clinic

-You may discover that you need to replace a damaged pump or hose in order for the washer to properly drain.
+Now that you know how to unclog a washing machine drain, you may have discovered that you need to replace a damaged pump or hose in order for the washer to properly drain.
 Repair Clinic stocks drain pumps, drain hoses, and coin trap filters that match the most popular top-load and front-load washer models, including those manufactured by Whirlpool, LG, Samsung, Maytag, GE, Kenmore, Bosch, and Frigidaire.
-To find the right appliance parts that fit your particular washer, type the full model number of the appliance into the Repair Clinic website search bar.
+To find the right appliance parts and washing machine parts that fit your particular washer, type the full model number of the appliance into the Repair Clinic website search bar.
 You can then use the part category and part title filters to refine your search to identify the exact part you need.